code-saturne/code_saturne/doc/doxygen/user_guide/ug_bpg_mesh_generation.md

 the solver when it is located away from regions where the gradients of the variables are large (for example non-orthogonality should be avoided near walls).
 Creating non-conformal meshes may generate very large angles of non-orthogonality.
-The maximal value that is supported depends on the physical phenomena that are considered.
+The maximum value that is supported depends on the physical phenomena that are considered.

 \image html bpg_mesh/Fig7_bpg_mesh_generation.png "Figure 7: non-orthogonality angle (left) and effect of non-conformal meshes (right)"